Heart Disease In Women - How To Reduce Your Risk Of Heart Disease

 Atherosclerosis typically begins to develop in childhood, but the condition is not usually a health risk level until reaching middle age.

-Lower Your Risk To Cardiovascular Disease (CVD) By Learning More About The Risk Factors:
+Lower Your Risk of Cardiovascular Disease (CVD) By Learning More about the Risk Factors:

 • elevated total and LDL (low-density lipoprotein) cholesterol levels